open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 Enhance the policy framework with a new kind, `OperatorPolicy`, to allow for better management of OLM Operator installations on managed clusters.
 The controller for this kind would be included in the configuration-policy-controller container, on managed clusters.
-The new controller would better handle imperative installation steps for OLM objects, and provide better support for upgrade and uninstallation scenarios.
+The new controller would better handle installation requiring approvals of OLM operators, and provide better support for upgrade and uninstallation scenarios.

 ## Motivation